AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ### Water Velocity in Drive Pipe

 The opening and closing of the check valve should be timed precisely so that the maximum amount of water is pumped in each cycle, maximizing the area under the curve in the graph below (Figure 5).
-Previous research found that under ideal conditions, the "terminal velocity of water in the drive pipe was 0.35 m/s" ([Aggarwal et al., 2017](https://drive.google.com/file/d/1oVIHr27h-mA25sROwWSHHzI-v0FXReoA/view)).
+Previous research found that under ideal conditions, the terminal velocity of water in the drive pipe was 0.35 m/s ([Aggarwal et al., 2017](https://drive.google.com/file/d/1oVIHr27h-mA25sROwWSHHzI-v0FXReoA/view)).
 Thus, using this benchmark, the target maximum velocity to trigger the valve to close should be less than the terminal velocity because the water accelerated towards terminal velocity asymptotically.
 An arbitrary velocity of 1/2 the terminal velocity was chosen as the target ([Aggarwal et al., 2017](https://drive.google.com/file/d/1oVIHr27h-mA25sROwWSHHzI-v0FXReoA/view)).

 <p align="center">
   <img src="https://raw.githubusercontent.com/AguaClara/ram_pump/master/Spring%202018/Pictures/Ideal%20Velocity%20graph.png" height=400>